Most extras policies include optical health insurance.

 If you want cover for major optical procedures, for example cataract or eye lens surgery, you’ll need to take out hospital cover from a private health fund.
 These services are typically only included in high-level hospital cover policies, which attract higher premiums than basic policies.

-However, it’s important to remember that levels of cover vary between funds and that some services, for example laser eye surgery, only receive restricted cover.
+However, it’s important to remember that levels of cover vary between funds and that some services only receive restricted cover, for example laser eye surgery.
 It’s essential to read the fine print associated with your policy to work out exactly what is and isn’t covered.

 Can I buy glasses from anywhere and still get a refund?